genesiscommunitysuccess/docs/docs/03_server/05_access-control/02_authentication-overview.md

 For LDAP authentication, a username must exist inside the internal records of the application.
 To do this, create a user entry inside the USER table for every LDAP user of the Application.
 There is no password checking between this login and the Application's internal records; authentication will rely solely on LDAP.

-To set up LDAP authentication the `authentication` block of the **auth-preferences.kts** file will need to be configured.
+To set up LDAP authentication a connection to an LDAP server must be configured in the **auth-preferences.kts** file.

 For more information on configuring LDAP authentication, please see [Username and password authentication](../../../server/access-control/password-authentication/#authentication).